 android_binary can be used to do that.

 Build rules are defined using built-in Python functions in a build file.
-(Both the Python function to define the rule and the corresponding Java object that is ultimately created to carry out the procedure are referred to as "the build rule," even though they are technically different things.)
+(Both the Python function to define the rule and the corresponding Java object that is ultimately created to carry out the procedure are commonly referred to as "the build rule," even though they are technically different things.)
 Every build rule takes at least the following three arguments:

 nameThe name of the build rule, which must be unique within a build file.